aimms/documentation/webui/units-support.rst

 		"Distance" : "km"
 	};

+In this example, the mapping identifier specified that the values of the parameter Distance were to be displayed using the unit 'km'.
+In this case, also the input for the parameter 'Distance' given through the WebUI was interpreted in terms of the unit 'km'.

-will display the distance values in 'km'.
-Input for the 'Distance' identifier will also be interpreted in terms of 'km'.
-Please note that you can only specify display units for which there exists a valid conversion to the base unit of the identifier in your model.
+Please note that you could only specify display units for which there was a valid conversion to the base unit of the identifier in your model.